Two students in library

 Special features regarding the equipment

-The department offers its own CIP pool and study rooms, some with additional PC workstations.
+The department offers its own CIP pool and learning rooms, some with additional PC workstations.
 Modern media technology is either located in the classrooms themselves or is available for mobile use via a media centre.
 There are also workstations available for student groups with media/technical computer equipment across the university.

 Special features regarding research activities